Design MA

 Course details

-In the second semester, you’ll have a choice of optional modules that focus on current and emerging trends in design thinking, practice and research.
-These optional modules will give you the opportunity to work on practical projects in specialist areas of design practice such as: colour design, design for social innovation, design thinking and strategic innovation, digital and interactive design, graphic and visual communication design, information design, instructional design, social design, sustainable design, and typographic design.
-You’ll work on group and/or individual projects to explore more advanced knowledge, skills and tools in your areas of interest.
+In the second semester, you will have a choice of optional modules that focus on current trends in design practice and research.
+These optional modules will give you the opportunity to work on live projects from industry and/or live research projects being conducted in the School of Design.
+You will work on group and/or individual projects to explore more specific and advanced skills and tools in your areas of interest.

 The Programme Leader for this course is Dr Rafiq Elmansy.